Hire Javascript Developer

 Nest.js provides a modular architecture that makes it easy to organize code and maintain a clear separation of concerns.
 Each module can contain controllers, services, and providers that are related to a specific feature or functionality of the application.

-Read related post Challenges in Angular Development
+Read related post Angular Performance Testing Tools

 This modularity makes it easy to add or remove features without affecting the rest of the codebase.